How Matching & Restoration Works

 Walk through together

-Before we consider the job done, Ryan walks through the entire restored area with you personally.
-We examine every surface, test every function, and confirm that the work meets the standard we promised.
+Before the job is considered done, Ryan walks through the entire restored area with you personally — alongside your matched pro.
+Every surface is examined, every function tested, and the work is confirmed to meet the standard we promised when we matched you.
 No junior employee handles your final inspection.

 Any concerns addressed immediately

-If you notice anything that doesn't look right — a paint color that's slightly off, a door that doesn't hang quite right, anything — we address it on the spot or schedule a return visit within 24 hours.
-Your satisfaction is not a courtesy; it's a condition of project completion.
+If you notice anything that doesn't look right — a paint color that's slightly off, a door that doesn't hang quite right, anything — your pro addresses it on the spot or schedules a return visit within 24 hours.
+Your satisfaction is not a courtesy; it's a condition of project completion and continued network membership.

 Sign-off only when you're 100% satisfied

-We do not consider a project complete until you confirm you are fully satisfied in writing.
+No project is considered complete until you confirm you are fully satisfied in writing.
 There is no pressure to sign off early, no invoice sent before you're ready, and no project considered closed while concerns remain open.

 Clearance certificates delivered

-For mold remediation projects, we deliver the independent hygienist's clearance report confirming remediation was successful.
+For mold remediation projects, your pro delivers the independent hygienist's clearance report confirming remediation was successful.
 This document protects your home's value and is often required by insurers before final payment is released.

 What Makes Our Process Different

 Most restoration companies follow a similar technical process.
-Here's where CFDR sets itself apart.
+Here's where CFDR's matchmaking model sets itself apart from both lead-gen sites and franchise contractors.

-Ryan Solberg is not an absentee business owner.
-He is personally involved in every project — on-site for assessments, available by phone throughout, and present for the final walkthrough.
+Ryan Solberg is not a hands-off matchmaker.
+He's personally involved in every project — present for the initial call, in the loop with your matched pro throughout, and at the final walkthrough.
 This accountability drives every decision made on your job.

 You deal with one person from the first call through project completion.
 No being transferred between departments, no explaining your situation to a new person every time you call.
-One number, one person, full accountability.
+One number, one person — Ryan — full accountability.

-Every phase of your project is photographed, logged, and preserved.
+Every phase of your project is photographed, logged, and preserved by your matched pro.
 Moisture readings, daily drying logs, material removal photos, reconstruction progress — you receive a complete project file.
 This documentation protects you if your insurance carrier ever questions the work performed.

 Typical Timeline Expectations

-Every loss is unique, but here are realistic ranges based on our Central Florida experience.
+Every loss is unique, but here are realistic ranges based on Central Florida network experience.

 Timelines are estimates based on average Central Florida residential losses.
 Complex or commercial projects may vary.
 Insurance approval timelines can also affect reconstruction start dates.

-The sooner we're on-site, the better the outcome.
+The sooner a pro is on-site, the better the outcome.
 Every hour matters in water damage and mold situations.
-Call 321-420-7274 now and the owner picks up — day or night.
+Call 321-420-7274 now — Ryan picks up day or night and matches you with the right local crew.

-24/7 emergency response · Owner-operated · All insurance carriers accepted
+24/7 dispatch · Owner-operated referral service · All insurance carriers accepted